Frequently Asked Questions

 All campus-based employees and students will also be tested on campus upon their return in January 2021.

 Yes.
 The state of West Virginia requires that we test 10% of our campus-based students each week.
 Students will be randomly selected for weekly COVID-19 testing.
 Participation is mandatory.

 Who do I contact if I am not feeling well or am exhibiting COVID-19 symptoms?

 Seek medical assistance if you are ill.
-Employees should report illnesses to Janice Gwinn, Human Resource Director, firstname.lastname@example.org.
-Students should contact Virginia Moore, Vice President & Dean of Students, email@example.com.
+Indicate the symptoms you are experiencing on the LiveSafe app.
+Employees should also report illnesses to Janice Gwinn, Human Resource Director, email@example.com.
+Students should also contact Virginia Moore, Vice President & Dean of Students, firstname.lastname@example.org.
 These individuals will provide additional guidance if needed.
 In the event that a health situation warrants COVID-19-related intervention, it will be referred to UC’s Virtual Command Center.

 What happens if a student or employee tests positive for COVID-19?

 In the event a residential student tests positive for COVID-19 they will follow the University’s Isolation and Quarantine Policy.
 If a commuter student or employee test positive for COVID-19 they will need to isolate at home and follow health care provider and health department direction.
 UC will work with the local health department in accordance with all regulatory guidance and applicable laws to ensure that contact tracing occurs if a Beckley or Charleston campus employee or student tests positive for COVID-19.

 What measures are being taken to ensure people on campus are healthy?